ashwin21-cpu/CI-CD-in-Azure/Documentation/Azure CI_CD guide.md

 # CI/CD for Windows Containers with Azure DevOps
 ## Abstract
 Azure DevOps enables you to host, build, plan and test your code with complimentary workflows.
-Using Azure Pipelines as one of these workflows allows you to deploy your application with CI/CD that works with any platform and cloud.
 This sample application is a simple task-tracking app built with .NET Framework.
-The project has a workflow file, azure-pipelines.yaml, that is set up for Continuous Integration and Continuous Deployment.
+The project has a azure-pipelines.yaml (for reference) that is set up for Continuous Integration and Continuous Deployment.

 ## Prerequisites:
 ### 1. Create Resources